elham-kh/Text_Reader/README.md

 multipage TIFF or animated GIF, it will only convert the first frame.

-4) Converting scanned pdf to readable pdf
+4) Converting scanned PDF to readable PDF

 # [OCRmyPDF](https://github.com/jbarlow83/OCRmyPDF)
 OCRmyPDF adds an OCR text layer to scanned PDF files, allowing them to be searched or copy-pasted.